Blackboard Ally for Courses

 BeeLine Reader's color gradient technique not only increases reading speed but also enhances focus.
 BeeLine Reader is popular among undergraduate and graduate students with heavy reading loads.
 This includes programs like law, medicine, and the humanities.
 BeeLine Reader's approach also benefits people with dyslexia, ADHD, low vision, and anybody who may have difficulty with visual tracking or focus.

-Maybe these sound like you.
+Do you agree with any of these statements?
 If so, BeeLine Reader is a good option.

 - You read a lot on screen and wish you could read more easily and quickly.